ThreadPoolExecutor

 - What

-you want to use
+Rejection Policyyou want to use

-, to prevent your thread get dropped on floor, there are 3 strategy you can implement:
+When the Queue is full, it will trigger the Rejection Policy, to prevent your thread get dropped on floor, there are 3 strategy you can implement:

 CallerRunsPolicy: caller will have to handle the thread.